sbaresearch/featurecloud-k-anonymity-app/README.md

    - RecursiveCLDiversity
    - TCloseness

-When an user has specified the privacy model required for a sensitive attribute, under section models should also include the name of this model and its parameters.
+If an user has specified the privacy model required for a sensitive attribute, the section models should also include the name of this model and its parameters.
 For instance, the "salary" attribute in the config file has the privacy model "OrderedDistanceTCloseness".
 Therefore, the config file should include under the section models:
 ```
     OrderedDistanceTCloseness:
         t: 0.375